 A slightly bigger battery and new Warp Charge

 OnePlus is back with new fast-charging technology and the 7T Pro comes with a Warp Charge 30T in the box.
 The Chinese firm says that it 23 percent faster than its Warp Charge 30.
-The numbers are pretty impressive, with charging times for 1 percent to 70 percent taking just 30 minutes, and a full charge taking less than an hour, no matter where you start from.
-We'll have to put this to the test when we do our final review, but if the company's previous Warp Charge tech is anything to go by, these numbers should stand up.
+The numbers are pretty impressive, with a full charge taking less than an hour.
+During my tests, in 30 minutes I was able to take the 7T Pro from 13 percent to 84 percent.
+After another 10 minutes, the phone had 92 percent battery.
+It's impressive stuff.

 The OnePlus 7T Pro is a marginal upgrade on the regular 7 Pro that will not entice current owners to upgrade.
 Rather, this is a smartphone that expands the company's range of smartphones, something that every OEM seems keen to do.
 Unlike the 7T, which represents a sizable upgrade to the regular OnePlus 7, the difference between the two Pro models is much smaller.